 Common Names: Culantro, Mexican coriander, sawtooth coriander, Recao, shadow Beni, long coriander, Bhandhania, spiny cilantro, broadleaf cilantro.

 This herb is rich in calcium, iron, proteins, vitamins A, B, and C, carotene, and riboflavin.
-Culantro has many health benefits, and is prepared in tea form to cure flu, fevers, constipation, and diabetes.
+People prepare it in tea form to cure flu, fevers, constipation, and diabetes because it has many health benefits.

 Some popular health benefits of culantro consumption are: